Geothermal Heating & Cooling – How Does Geothermal Energy Work?

 Geothermal heating and cooling systems take advantage of the stable temperature underground using a piping system, commonly referred to as a “loop.”
-Water circulates in the loop to exchange heat between your home, the geothermal heat pump, and the earth, providing heating, cooling, and hot water at remarkably high efficiencies.
+Water circulates in the loop to exchange heat between your home, the ground source heat pump, and the earth, providing geothermal heating, cooling, and hot water at remarkably high efficiencies.

 Gas furnaces burn natural gas to provide heat for your home and are only 98% efficient, while geothermal systems use significantly less energy collecting heat from the earth, achieving 400-600% efficiencies.

 During the summer, ClimateMaster geothermal heating and cooling systems absorb heat from your home and transfers it to the underground loop where it is then absorbed by the cooler earth.
-The geothermal heat pump uses the cool water returning from the earth to create cool, dehumidified air for your home.
+The geothermal heat pump uses the cool water returning from the ground to create cool, dehumidified air conditioning for your home.

 When you need cooling the most, the outside air is hottest.
 A traditional air source heat pump must work hard to force the heat from your home into the already heat saturated air.
 In contrast, a geothermal heat pump consumes less energy as it easily rejects heat into the cool earth, making geothermal cooling significantly more energy efficient.

 How does geothermal heating and cooling directly compare with more traditional methods to heat and cool your home you probably use?
 Especially when it comes to HOW systems provide heating and cooling?
 This video answers your questions.